The Cost of Travel in Mexico: A 2023 Budget Breakdown

 I’ve been fortunate to have visited over a hundred countries during my past decade of travel, but it’s Mexico that never fails to leave me swooning.

-I love this country so much that I can’t recommend visiting highly enough.
+I love this country so much that I can’t recommend a visit highly enough.
 Not only is Mexico full of beautiful scenery, world-class beaches, and wonderful locals, but it’s relatively inexpensive, too.
 And the food.
 The tacos!
 Mexico is worth visiting for the food alone.
-And yes, I want to reassure that it is safe to visit.
+And yes, I want to reassure you that it is safe to visit.

-As I write this now, in January 2023, I’ve spent a whopping seven months in Mexico, and I’m currently planning on returning for another three in January.
-Over that time, I’ve spent several months living in a hippie beach town on the Pacific Coast, two months in central mountain ranges, and two months making my way around the Yucatan.
-In other words, I’ve seen a hell of a lot of this incredible country and I’m excited to share this detailed budget breakdown with you all.
+As I write this now, in January 2024, I’ve spent a whopping seven months in Mexico and I’m currently planning on returning for another three.
+Over that time, I spent months living in a hippie beach town on the Pacific Coast, several weeks in the central mountain ranges, and two months making my way around the Yucatan.
+In other words, I’ve seen a hell of a lot of this incredible country, and I’m excited to share this detailed budget breakdown with you all.

 Because while I’ve been making my way across this wonderful country, I’ve also been tracking every single peso I’ve spent.